-In May 2017, the members from Travel Bloggers Greece were invited to join a full day wine experience in the famous wine producing region of Nemea organized by Greece2taste.
-Greece2taste was founded by a group of friends, all food and wine enthusiasts with experience in several aspects of Greek gastronomy.
+In May 2017, the members from Travel Bloggers Greece were invited to join a full day wine experience in the famous wine producing region of Nemea.
+Here is our experience of this unique one day excursion from Athens with kids!

 Nemea is an ancient site in the northeastern part of the Peloponnese.
 It is also the name of one of the most historic wine regions in Greece.
 The first reference to the wine tradition of the Peloponnese came from Homer who called it ‘Ampeloessa’, meaning “full of vines.”
 The vineyards of the Peloponnese are known for their diversity and complexity.
 Nemea is the most important AOC region in southern Greece for the production of red wines and the Agiorghitiko grape.
 Nemea is 1, 5 hours away from Athens.

 There are many group tours, as well as small private tours, offering one day excursions for wine tasting in Nemea.
 We travelled with Greece2Taste.
 It was comforting to know that we did not need to drive back home after a day of wine tasting.
 Our children joined as well and they had much fun on the bus.
 During the one and half hour bus ride, Panos, from Greece2taste, give us an interesting introduction in English on the wine production and the region that we were about to visit.